top of page

 Health Impacts of Climate Change

 Bishop's Waltham is experiencing a "Rush Hour" like never before.
 Recent data suggests that at least one in four car journeys between 8 a.m. and 9 a.m. involve transporting children to and from school.
-In response, the Greening Campaign is introducing an initiative aimed at reducing traffic congestion while promoting fitness and environmental awareness.
+In response, the Greening Campaign has introduced an initiative aimed at reducing traffic congestion while promoting fitness and environmental awareness.

 With support from the Southampton based "Hub Cycle Works" www.hubcycleworks.co.uk, including mechanical advice and cargo bike training, this initiative aims to promote responsible cycling among young people, reinforcing skills learned through cycling proficiency programs.